camerondurham/crossword/README.md

 # Crossword Game
 Networked crossword game written for **CSCI 201**.

-*Warning to USC students: do not copy, you have been warned!* 😼
+*USC students: do not copy, you have been warned!* 😼

 Operation:
 - compile program: `javac *.java`